 1) Solar Soccer Club

-When you look at all ages, both boys and girls, Solar is pound for pound one of the best soccer clubs in North Texas.
+When you look at all ages, both boys and girls, Solar is easily one of the best soccer clubs in the nation.

 From ages 7-8 all the way up to the U17 teams, they win lots of local and national championships.